 A A manufacturer may not include an engine family certified to the optional NOx emission standard in the ABT programs for NOx but may include it for particulates.

-4. Exhaust Emission Standards for 2022 and Subsequent Model Otto-Cycle Hybrid Powertrains Used In Hybrid Vehicles Over 14,000 pounds GVWR
+4. Exhaust Emission Standards for 2022 through 2026 Model Otto-Cycle Hybrid Powertrains Used In Hybrid Vehicles Over 14,000 pounds GVWR

-For 2022 and subsequent model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, the exhaust emissions and model year implementation schedules in this section for heavy-duty Otto-cycle engines used in vehicles over 14,000 pounds GVWR shall apply to the Otto-cycle hybrid powertrains.
+For 2022 through 2026 model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, the exhaust emissions and model year implementation schedules in this section for heavy-duty Otto-cycle engines used in vehicles over 14,000 pounds GVWR shall apply to the Otto-cycle hybrid powertrains.

-For 2022 and subsequent model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in incomplete vehicles from 10,001 to 14,000 pounds GVWR, the exhaust emission standards and model year implementation schedules applicable to the Otto-cycle engines used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall apply to the Otto-cycle hybrid powertrains in such vehicles.
+For 2022 through 2026 model year Otto-cycle hybrid powertrains optionally certified pursuant to title 13, CCR, section 1956.8, used in incomplete vehicles from 10,001 to 14,000 pounds GVWR, the exhaust emission standards and model year implementation schedules applicable to the Otto-cycle engines used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall apply to the Otto-cycle hybrid powertrains in such vehicles.

-5. For 2024 and subsequent model year heavy-duty engines, the brake-specific exhaust NMHC, CO, NOx, and PM emissions in g/bhp-hr, as determined under section 86.1370.B pertaining to the test procedures for the MAW method, shall not exceed the applicable emission standards, or FELs, specified in subsection I.10.B of these test procedures with the conformity factor applied.
+5. For 2024 through 2026 model year heavy-duty engines, the brake-specific exhaust NMHC, CO, NOx, and PM emissions in g/bhp-hr, as determined under section 86.1370.B pertaining to the test procedures for the MAW method, shall not exceed the applicable emission standards, or FELs, specified in subsection I.10.B of these test procedures with the conformity factor applied.

 11. Emission standards for heavy-duty diesel engines and vehicles. [§86.xxx-11] [n/a]